 With this attribute, the curation interface now has options to add sets, and then add loci or schemes to these sets.
+These functions are normally hidden, so you may need to click the 'Show all' toggle to display it.

 The name of a locus or scheme to use within a set can be defined in the set_name field when adding loci or schemes to a set.
 Common names can also be set for loci - equivalent to the common name used within the loci table.